Zestylogic/FMark/FMark/src/Common/Lexer/README.md

 ```

+More complicated macros can also be created by writing html in the macros.
+Due to the
+html passthrough in the lexer, the html will be copied over literally to the output html.

 ### Future improvements

 There are many features that will be introduced into the preprocessor in the future.
 Some of the future